Listings with Photos Policies

 What does TCGplayer do if a buyer is repeatedly violating site policies?

 Our dedicated Customer Service Team regularly reviews buyers on our platform in order to protect our sellers.
 If a seller reports a buyer, we always investigate the claim.
 If we find that a buyer is violating policies, we will take action to lock their account or–in some situations–we will terminate them from our platform.
-If you feel a buyer may be violating a site policy, please contact our Customer Service Team at email@example.com so they can investigate this for you.
+If you feel a buyer may be violating a site policy, please contact our Customer Service team so they can investigate this for you.

 Buyer Policies for Listings with Photos